: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : hyperbole - an extravagant statement or figure of speech used for effect, not intended to be taken literally. : Characterizing Cruz's tactics as holding hostages.

-: false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : There were actually 1,479 Obamacare enrollments in Rhode Island, not 580.[2]
+: false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : There were 1,479 Obamacare enrollments in Rhode Island, not 580.[2]

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : What Cruz calls "losing their health insurance" is IBM moving retirees off its company health plan into more cost-effective Obamacare plans.[3]